l10kai/TXT2MD---Intelligent-Text-to-Markdown-Converter/README.md

 - Batch processes multiple files in a folder
 - Optional removal of original text files after conversion
 - Built-in retry mechanism for API rate limiting
+- Internationalization support with English and Chinese interfaces

 ## Installation